ShineSolar/ShinePHP/README.md

 ## What is Shine PHP not?
 Shine PHP is not a feature-rich framework, it's not meant to be and we have no immediate intention of turning it into a framework.
 It's a library that is designed to make database transactions, handling data, and HTTP requesting easy.

 Shine PHP never intends to be backwards compatible with anything below PHP 7.
-The whole idea of this framework is to force secure PHP programming.
+The whole idea of this framework is to force secure and safe PHP programming.

 And finally, Shine PHP is not meant to be used for developers with very specific needs.
 If you're starting up just a small blog or a simple web application, Shine PHP will probably be exactly what you need and want.
 However, if you have very specific database needs in particular, Shine PHP is not for you.
 Or if you're in a country other than the United States, the methods in HandleData don't work with non-United States phone numbers.